R3cklessC4/JavaSiaVirtual/README.md

 - Memory: Represents the memory component of the virtual machine
 - Utilizes longwords for reading and writing to 1024 bytes of memory
 - Computer: Constructs the framework of the computer

+## Build on the computer framework
+- Constructs the framework of the computer system